WICG/PEPC/explainer.md

 ```

 <img src="images/image22.png">
+- **Advantages:**
+  - **Existing Semantics:** Leverages established HTML elements, which are inherently accessible and have built-in roles and keyboard interactions.
+  - **Familiarity for Developers:** Potentially simpler integration for developers already familiar with standard HTML buttons or input fields.
+  - **Reduced New Element Overhead:** Avoids the need for browsers to introduce and support a completely new HTML element from scratch.

 - **Disadvantages:**
   - **Backwards Compatibility & Interoperability:** Older browsers or those not implementing the new attributes would render a non-functional button, leading to a worse user experience unless complex polyfills are used.